shadeed/rtl-styling/posts/rtl-styling.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

+## Handling Fonts
+Based on the design for both LTR and RTL layouts, there should be a specific font for each direction.
+Some fonts can work for multiple languages, which are great.
+However, brands and businesses tend to use a different font for RTL.

+To account for that, we should define a different font in the font settings of your project.
+See [Automation Tools](./#automation-tools) for more details.

 ## Font Family
 In CSS, `font-family` works in a way that makes it easy to fall back to another font, in case a font didn't load.
 However, it turned out that if specific glyphs are not supported by the first font in the declaration, it will try to use the second font.